 The Yachting New Zealand selection regulations for the NZL Sailing Foundation Youth Team to attend the Youth Sailing World Championships is reviewed annually.

 The regulation sets out the criteria and procedure for selecting sailors to be part of the NZL Sailing Foundation Youth Team and will be publicly notified through the Briefings newsletter when published.
-The 2019 NZL Sailing Foundation selection regulation can be found on the Information for sailors page.
+The current NZL Sailing Foundation selection regulation can be found on the Information for sailors page.

-For further information contact the Youth Coordinator.
+For further information contact the youth coordinator.

 The Youth Olympic Games are held every four years.
 It was most recently held in Buenos Aires, Argentina, from October 1-12, 2018.

 The event is for sailors aged 14-18.